qgallouedec/personal-website/content/publication/cell-free-latent-go-explore/index.md

 authors:
   - Quentin Gallouédec
   - Emmanuel Dellandréa
-publication: "arXiv"
+publication: "Proceedings of the 40th International Conference on Machine Learning, PMLR 202:10571-10586, 2023"
 abstract: "In this paper, we introduce Latent Go-Explore (LGE), a simple and general approach based on the Go-Explore paradigm for exploration in reinforcement learning (RL).
 Go-Explore was initially introduced with a strong domain knowledge constraint for partitioning the state space into cells.
 However, in most real-world scenarios, drawing domain knowledge from raw observations is complex and tedious.
 If the cell partitioning is not informative enough, Go-Explore can completely fail to explore the environment.
 We argue that the Go-Explore approach can be generalized to any environment without domain knowledge and without cells by exploiting a learned latent representation.
 Thus, we show that LGE can be flexibly combined with any strategy for learning a latent representation.
-We show that LGE, although simpler than Go-Explore, is more robust and outperforms all state-of-the-art algorithms in terms of pure exploration on multiple hard-exploration environments.
-The LGE implementation is available as open-source at [github.com/qgallouedec/lge](https://github.com/qgallouedec/lge)."
+Our results indicate that LGE, although simpler than Go-Explore, is more robust and outperforms state-of-the-art algorithms in terms of pure exploration on multiple hard-exploration environments including Montezuma’s Revenge.
+The LGE implementation is available as open-source at https://github.com/qgallouedec/lge."
 draft: false
 featured: false
 image: